-You can use the Server to authenticate users and control how they further access the remote Hosts connected to the Server.
-This authorization method is called Custom Server Security.
+You can use the Server to centrally manage who can authenticate on remote Hosts.
+In Host settings the related authentication method is called Custom Server Security.

 Custom server security benefits include: